citp/privacy-policy-historical/s/si/sil/siliconrepublic.com.md

-> *The following text is extracted and transformed from the siliconrepublic.com privacy policy that was archived on 2012-05-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120518132356id_/http%3A//www.siliconrepublic.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the siliconrepublic.com privacy policy that was archived on 2012-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121228053732id_/http%3A//www.siliconrepublic.com/privacy) for the most accurate reproduction.*

 # Privacy - Privacy Policy | siliconrepublic.com - Ireland's Technology News Service

 Siliconrepublic.com has created this privacy statement to demonstrate our firm commitment to privacy.
 The following discloses the information-gathering and dissemination practices of siliconrepublic.com.

+For information on how Siliconrepublic.com uses cookies please see our [cookies policy](http://www.siliconrepublic.com/cookies "Siliconrepublic.com's cookies policy")

  **1\.
 Information Automatically Logged**